couetilc/react-social-icons/README.md

 ### How do I use code-splitting?

-This package packages exposes the component code and icon definitions in separate files with a simple import interface.
+This package exposes the component code and icon definitions in separate files with a simple import interface.
 There are several useful tools that implement features like tree-shaking to reduce the size of bundled code.
-Certain browsers contain features that let you important un-bundled code directly.
+Certain browsers contain features that let you import un-bundled code directly.
 An effort has been made to keep distribution code files simple, separate, and small.

 #### with ES6 browser imports